Linkartoon/Linkartoon/README.md

-- 👋 Hi, I’m @Linkartoon
+- 👋 Hi, I’m @gb4dev
-- 👀 I’m interested in automation
+- 👀 I’m interested in automation & gamedev
-- 🌱 I’m currently learning OpenCV, telegram bot for game automation
+- 🌱 I’m currently making projects
 - 💞️ I’m looking to collaborate on (no idea)
 - 📫 How to reach me ... send message